I did Camino Frances two times and I got there in very different ways two times.

-If you decided to do the whole camino Frances from Saint Jean Pied de Port, I suggest to fly to France, as getting to small village in France from Spain can be quite tricky.
+If you decided to do the whole Camino Frances from Saint Jean Pied de Port, I suggest flying to France, as getting to a small village in France from Spain can be quite tricky.

 You will have to use a bus to reach Saint Jean Pied de Port.
 You may have some train connections to other bigger cities closer to Saint Jean Pied de Port, but the last part of the trip you will have to do with a bus.